When to Match: A Cost-Balancing Principle for Dynamic Markets: Numerical Study

 \subsubsection{Results and Discussion}

-We evaluate policy performance on the test set (179 batches).
-To ensure a fair comparison, all policy parameters are calibrated via grid search on the training set, so that each benchmark operates at its best possible configuration.
-This approach avoids cherry-picking and ensures that performance differences reflect fundamental algorithmic advantages rather than suboptimal tuning.
+We evaluate policy performance on the held-out evaluation set (179 batches).
+To ensure a fair comparison, all policy parameters are calibrated via grid search on the same 716-batch calibration set, and all reported results are computed on the same held-out evaluation set.
+This common calibration-evaluation protocol gives each benchmark a comparable tuning opportunity, avoids policy-specific cherry-picking, and helps ensure that performance differences reflect policy design rather than uneven tuning or different evaluation instances.
 Details of the parameter calibration procedure are provided in Appendix~\ref{app:delivery_calibration}.

 Table~\ref{tab:avg delay} reports the average delay per driver in seconds under each policy, evaluated using both the TSP-based travel time estimates and the Predictor Model estimates.
+Entries report the sample mean together with the half-width of a 95\% confidence interval.

 Several observations emerge from Table~\ref{tab:avg delay}.
-First, the CB algorithm achieves the lowest average delay under both travel time estimation methods.
-Under the Predictor Model, which more accurately captures real-world driver behavior, CB reduces average delay by 14.5\% compared to the best fixed-rule benchmark (Quantity Threshold) and by 56.8\% compared to the Practice policy actually implemented by the platform.
+First, the CB algorithm achieves the lowest mean average delay under both travel time estimation methods.
+Under the Predictor Model, which more accurately captures real-world driver behavior, CB reduces average delay by 14.5\% compared to the best fixed-rule benchmark (Quantity Threshold), by 24.8\% compared to the Cost-Based Z-Threshold policy, and by 56.8\% compared to the Practice policy actually implemented by the platform.
+The confidence intervals also show that the TSP results place CB and Quantity Threshold in a close range, whereas the Predictor Model results put CB at the favorable end of the calibrated policy set.

 Second, the ranking of policies differs substantially between TSP and Predictor Model estimates.
-Under TSP, the Quantity Threshold and CB policies perform similarly well.
-Under the Predictor Model, the gap between CB and all other policies widens considerably.
+Under TSP, the Quantity Threshold and CB policies perform similarly well in delay.
+Under the Predictor Model, the separation between CB and the benchmark policies becomes more pronounced.
 This discrepancy arises because TSP assumes drivers follow optimal routes, while in reality drivers deviate based on route familiarity, traffic conditions, and personal preferences.
 The Predictor Model captures these behavioral patterns, making it a more reliable basis for policy evaluation.
-The fact that CB maintains its advantage under the more realistic Predictor Model suggests that its performance gains are robust to modeling assumptions.
+The fact that CB maintains its advantage under the more realistic Predictor Model suggests that the cost-balancing timing rule remains effective when route behavior is estimated from actual delivery data.

 Table~\ref{tab:avg delivery time} reports average delivery time per order in seconds, which includes both the waiting time before dispatch and the actual delivery time after dispatch.